priteshRane/MachineTestAndroid/README.md

 # MachineTestAndroid
-feature/test-005: Call API Using retrofit, Use Coroutine, Use Retrofit, Use Data binding, Show data into RecyclerView into Activity
+feature/test-005: Call API Using retrofit, Use Coroutine, Use Retrofit, Use Data binding, Use activity